The Journeyman Project (video game): Story

 After preventing the robots' missions and collecting evidence from each time period, Agent 5 discovers that the person responsible for the disruptions is Dr. Elliot Sinclair, the inventor of the Pegasus time machine.
 He fears that the aliens are a malevolent force rather than a peaceful race, and is doing everything in his power to make Earth an unsuitable candidate for joining the aliens.

 In all three scenarios, the player has two ways to neutralize the robots—one "peaceful" and one "aggressive"—which will affect the player's overall score.
 The player also gains bio-chips from each robot when he completes each scenario successfully.

-After correcting the anachronisms created by Dr. Sinclair, Agent 5 learns that the doctor decided to take matters into his own hands and assassinate the alien delegate sent to receive Earth's answer.
-Agent 5 finds Dr. Sinclair hiding on top of an apartment building and holding a rifle, ready to fire on the delegate as soon as he arrives.
-After a brief scuffle, Agent 5 arrests Dr. Sinclair, allowing history to take its proper course.
+After correcting the anachronisms created by Sinclair, Agent 5 learns that the doctor decided to take matters into his own hands and assassinate the alien delegate sent to receive Earth's answer.
+Agent 5 finds Sinclair hiding on top of an apartment building and holding a rifle, ready to fire on the delegate as soon as he arrives.
+After a brief scuffle, Agent 5 arrests Sinclair, allowing history to take its proper course.